What Are the Qualities of a Good Employee?

 Reliability is more than just meeting deadlines consistently.
 It’s about submitting quality work, showing up on time, and having the integrity to work well for the organization.
 Additionally, reliability means following instructions, informing your supervisor when you can’t make it, and taking your responsibilities seriously.

-Critical thinking is one of the best words to describe a good employee.
+Critical thinking is one of the best traits of a good worker.
 It’s a characteristic that will set you apart from others and may open opportunities high up in the chain.
 Critical thinkers can look at a problem and come up with a logical solution.

 Critical thinking isn’t just a skill, but a habit developed with problem-solving.
 Thinking critically involves: